New Chennai Secretariat Building

 Chennai Transport Flights to Chennai Chennai Railway Chennai Bus Service

-Others Madras Day Chennai Yoga : Patanjalee Yoga Chennai History PIN Codes in Chennai Government Holidays for 2013 New Chennai Secretariat Building
+Others Madras Day Chennai Yoga : Patanjalee Yoga Chennai History PIN Codes in Chennai TN Government Holiday List for 2021 New Chennai Secretariat Building

 Chennai legislative assembly or the Secretariat was inaugurated on March 13th 2010.
 Until this time, Madras Legislative Assembly was functioning in the historical Fort St.George.
 The fortress built in the year 1639 by the East India Company, served as the administrative nerve center for South India during the British Raj.
 After Independence, Fort St.George continued to be the center of power initially for the Madras Presidency and then for Tamil Nadu Government.

 It was long felt that a new modern secretariat needed to be constructed.
 It was finally realized – thanks to the DMK patriarch Dr.M.
 Karunanidhi, the chief minister of Tamilnadu, who personally supervised the construction of this Green building.
 Not surprisingly, Kalaingar Karunanidhi (the word Kalaignar denotes master craftsman in Tamil) who presided over the construction of many of the over bridges, flyovers and landmark buildings like Valluvar Kottam, also paid meticulous attention to detail in its final shape.

 It is estimated that an amount of Rs.450 crore (Rs.
 4.5 billion) had been spent to construct this building.

 This is the first assembly building in Asia to be designed and constructed as green building from inception.
 The building is well designed and contains many environment-friendly features.
 The complex is built on the concept of representative democracy.
 The new secretariat has four circular buildings signifying - the people and the legislature, judiciary and the executive which are the three pillars of representative democracy.